Refining Your Research Question

 First attempt: Does Baldwin’s story, “Sonny’s Blues,” criticize racism?

-It’s fine to start the process of invention with a question as broad as this, but we should not be satisfied with our first attempt before checking it against the criteria.
+It’s fine to start the process of invention with a question as broad as this, but we should check it against the criteria.
 Is the question generative?
 Not really because it can be answered with a simple yes or no. Is it relevant?
 Sure (though most scholars would already agree that the answer is yes).
 Is it original?
 No. Many scholars have written about Baldwin’s anti-racism.
 Is it obvious?
 Yes, it criticizes racism.
 So, we can only meet one out of four criteria here and even then, it doesn’t promise to add much knowledge to what’s already written.
 Let’s try again by narrowing the question.

 Second attempt: Is Baldwin’s critique of racism in “Sonny’s Blues” different or more effective than critiques of racism in works by other African-American authors?

-Let’s assume, for now, that we can go with the second attempt.
+Let’s assume, for now, that we can proceed with our second attempt at a research question.
 However, given that other scholars may have already addressed these questions, we will agree to modify them if we find more information that pushes us to do so.
 Notice the way that one question leads to others.
 Here our question prompts additional questions that must be answered before we can address the main question.
 The structure of questions and their relationships looks like this:

 • Primary question: Is Baldwin’s critique of racism in “Sonny’s Blues” different or more effective than critiques of racism in works by other African-American authors?